-- 1. The result of the final exam is determined by the Examination Board based on the examinations of courses in the programme components that build the MSc curriculum and the approved extra programme components as mentioned in article 2.3 and in compliance with the regulations stated in article 5.2 of the Rules and Guidelines. - 2.
-In derogation from the provisions set out in paragraph 1, the Examination Board may, before determining the result of the final exam, conduct an investigation into the knowledge of the student with regard to one or more examinations or tests of the programme, if and insofar as the results of the examinations or tests concerned give it cause to do so.
+- 1. The result of the final exam is determined by the Examination Board based on the examinations of courses in the programme components that comprise the MSc curriculum and the approved extra programme components as mentioned in article 2.3 and in compliance with the regulations stated in article 5.2 of the Rules and Guidelines. - 2.
+In derogation from the provisions set out in paragraph 1, the Examination Board may, before determining the result of the final exam, conduct an investigation into the knowledge of the student with regard to one or more examinations or tests of the programme, if and insofar as the results of the examinations or tests concerned give it cause to do so. - 3.
+In derogation from the provisions set out in paragraph 1, the result of the final exam will not be determined for students who are by way of derogation from Article 3.2, paragraph 1 admitted to the programme without having obtained the bachelor's degree and/or completed the pre-master programme yet8, until they have actually obtained their bachelor's degree and/or completed the pre-master programme.